pulumi/pulumi-kubernetes/provider/pkg/gen/examples/overlays/configGroupV2.md

 ### Ordering across ConfigGroups
 The `dependsOn` resource option creates a list of explicit dependencies between Pulumi resources.
-Make another resource dependent on the ConfigGroup to wait for the resources within the group to be deployed.
+Use it on another resource to make it dependent on the ConfigFile and to wait for the resources within the group to be deployed.

 A best practice is to deploy each application using its own ConfigGroup, especially when that application installs custom resource definitions.